Momments8888/lifelens-legal/privacy.md

   transcription, and text that is converted to audio if you enable the premium voice feature.

-These providers process content on our behalf under agreements that prohibit them from training their models on your data.
+**Limited use:** your content is sent to these providers **only** to provide the specific feature you invoked, is retained by them only as long as needed to process the request, is **never** used for advertising or profiling, and these providers process content on our behalf under agreements that prohibit them from training their models on your data.

 You can turn off AI features from Profile → Settings; the app will continue